Point Loma Nazarene University

 San Diego, CA 92106

-Point Loma Nazarene University is a privately run, not for profit institution, located in San Diego, California.
-It offers both undergrad and graduate degree programs.
+Point Loma Nazarene University is one of the 138 private 4-year, not-for-profit colleges in California.
+Its campus is small in size and located in San Diego.
+The institution offers both undergrad and graduate degree programs.

 |Religious Affiliation |

 The Point Loma Nazarene University Nursing program is committed to offering a balanced program focusing on the human and spiritual aspects of nursing as well preparing students with physical and technical skills.

 The curriculum concentrates on evidence based practice and offering a supportive Christian atmosphere and strong academic support and counseling.

 The program processes applications to accept students in the fall semester with approximately 70 students accepted every year.